Mozarthaus Entry Tickets with Audio Guide, Vienna

 Explore Mozart’s former residence in Vienna with Mozarthaus Entry Tickets and an audio guide, offering you a unique opportunity to delve into his life and work where he composed some of his most celebrated music amid the complexities of family and public life in 18th-century Vienna.
 Located on Domgasse near St. Stephen's Cathedral, this experience begins at the reception desk with your ticket before proceeding through an exhibition that lets you explore Mozart’s world room by room at a pace suited to your interest.

-Access to the Haus der Musik (House of Music Vienna), depending on your selected option.
+Entry to Haus der Musik (House of Music Vienna), as per option selected

 Mozarthaus Vienna entrance at night with open door and illuminated facade.